-People taking this leave will receive up to two-thirds of their usual wage, with a maximum of $595/wk in 2014.
-The limit will rise yearly to keep up with the cost of living.
+People taking this leave will receive up to 2/3rds of their usual wage, with a maximum of $633/wk* in 2017.
+This limit will rise yearly to keep up with the cost of living.

 Who gets it?

-When must a claimant submit a claim for family leave insurance benefits?
+When should you file an application for family leave insurance benefits?

-A claim must be filed within 30 days after the commencement of a period of family leave.
+An applicaiton, or "claim", must be filed within 30 days after the commencement of a period of family leave.
 A penalty may be imposed if the claim is filed late.
 You may give a reason for a late application.

 Where can you get an application for FLI benefits?